 Start off the new year with the right fraud controls in place.

-Taking steps to improve your internal controls now sets you up for a strong start in 2018.
+Taking steps to improve your internal controls now sets you up for a strong start in the year ahead.
 This is particularly important if you are looking to sell, transfer ownership, or bring in investors.
 Prospective buyers and investors will want to see internal controls, as they indicate a business in good standing.
 You can also expect your internal controls to be scrutinized during an annual audit.

 If you’re unsure of how to improve your company’s internal controls, talk to your JAK accountant.
 We often help clients with designing and improving their controls, and are happy to help you strengthen yours.